aditi-jais/aditi-jais/README.md

 ## Hi there 👋
+I’m Aditi!
+I currently work as a Software Developer at Airtel Digital.
+These days, I don’t use GitHub much but back in my B.Tech days, I have used GitHub a lot to try out ideas, learn, and put together projects — some of which you can still find here.
+My current work revolves around building scalable backend systems, APIs, microservices architecture and scalability using Java, Spring Boot, and related tools.
+This profile is more of a snapshot of my learning journey, while most of my recent work lives in private repos.
+Thanks for stopping by! 🚀
 <!--
 **aditi-jais/aditi-jais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.